hyperledger-labs/splice/apps/app/src/test/resources/README.md

 - `5301` is the Ledger API of Participant 3 in Canton Network 5.
 - `17309` is the Admin API of Domain 3 in Canton Network 17.

-## Envoy grpc-web proxy and native HTTP Servers

-Each app either exposes a native HTTP server or proxies the gRPC endpoint via envoy to gRPC-web.
-An app with a gRPC service running on port `N` exposes an HTTP API (gRPC-web or native) on port `N + 1000`.

 ## Verifying port allocation

 Run `./scripts/print-config-summary.sh` to print the actual ports used by our main configuration files.